awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/iam-policy-no-statements-with-admin-access.html](https://docs.aws.amazon.com/config/latest/developerguide/iam-policy-no-statements-with-admin-access.html)

-This AWS control checks whether the default version of AWS Identity and Access Management policies \(also known as customer managed policies\) do not have administrator access with a statement that has `"Effect": "Allow" with "Action": "*"` over `"Resource": "*"`\.
+This control checks whether the default version of AWS Identity and Access Management policies \(also known as customer managed policies\) do not have administrator access with a statement that has `"Effect": "Allow" with "Action": "*"` over `"Resource": "*"`\.

 It only checks for the [customer managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#customer-managed-policies) that you created, but does not check for full access to individual services, such as "`S3:*`"\.

 It does not check for [inline and AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies)\.

-### Related PCI DSS Requirements<a name="pcidss-iam-3-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-iam-3-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 7\.2\.1: Establish an access control system\(s\) for systems components that restricts access based on a user’s need to know, and is set to "deny all" unless specifically allowed\.
 This access control system\(s\) must include the following: Coverage of all system components\.**
 Providing full administrative privileges instead of restricting to the minimum required may violate the requirement to ensure access to systems components is restricted to the least privilege necessary, or a user’s need to know\.